“Frankenstein Protein” That Promotes Wound Healing

 Variety of potential uses

-Among the possible uses of the Frankenstein protein is treatment of surface ulcers.
+Among the possible uses of this Frankenstein, protein is the treatment of surface ulcers.
 It can be used in skin grafts for burn and cancer victims.
 The main requirement is just to tailor it more closely to each need.

 “For a skin graft, you might want material that lives in tissue for a year and falls apart,” Pappu said.
 “So we will change the ratio of ordered to disordered regions and change the hysteresis loop.”